ARCHER2-HPC/archer2-docs/docs/user-guide/io.md

 archiving and transferring data can be found in the [Data management and transfer section](data.md).

-The advice here is targetted at use of the parallel file systems available on the compute nodes on ARCHER2 (i.e. **Not** the home and RDFaaS file systems).
+The advice here is targeted at use of the parallel file systems available on the compute nodes on ARCHER2 (i.e. **Not** the home and RDFaaS file systems).